muhadel/deno-crud-apis/README.md

-# deno-crud-apis
+# deno-restful-api

-This is a basic crud apis with deno and a middleware framework for Deno called oak.
+This is a basic restful api with deno and a middleware framework called oak.

 # start server